juanmanuelramallo/quaker/README.md

 When the killer kills themself, the report counts the kill towards the total kills of the player.
 This is a decision I made considering that there was no rule defined for this scenario as there is when the world kills a player.
 In the end, making this decision simplifies things.

+I'm using a UUID to name the matches, just so that matches are independent among each other, no need to pass an index integer when constructing a match.

 Enjoy ?)